-Condition Type Meaning Property Properties of the employee The drop-down menu with permitted properties is already restricted to the most important employee properties.
-For the user account with the target system type Properties of the employee's user accounts with the selected target system type.
-SQL Query Input of a SQL query (WHERE clause).
-For more information about the WHERE clause, see the One Identity Manager User Guide for One Identity Manager Tools User Interface .
+- Property: Identity properties.
+The permitted properties menu is already limited to the most important identity properties. - For the user account with target system type: Properties of the user accounts to which the identities are connected, having the selected target system type. - SQL Clause: Freely defined SQL condition (WHERE clause).
+For more information about the WHERE clause wizard, see the One Identity Manager User Guide for One Identity Manager Tools User Interface.